China cooking oil scandal exposes food safety problem – DW – 07/15/2024

 China cooking oil scandal exposes food safety problemJuly 15, 2024

-A cooking oil contamination scandal in China that came to light earlier in July is highlighting long-standing struggles in the country to improve food safety measures.
+A cooking oil contamination scandal in China that came to light earlier in July highlights the long-standing struggle to improve food safety measures.

-The scandal, first revealed by state-backed media The Beijing News on July 2, involves two Chinese companies allegedly using fuel trucks to transport edible oil without any cleaning process between loads.
+The scandal, first revealed by state-backed media The Beijing News on July 2, involves two Chinese companies, which allegedly used fuel trucks to transport edible oil without any cleaning process between loads.

 In 2005 and 2015, Chinese media uncovered similar practices of improperly transporting food oil.

-Another long-running food safety problem known to authorities in China is the use of "gutter oil," which is cooking oil recycled from drains and grease traps, and cheaply sold off to restaurants.
+Another food safety problem known to authorities is the use of "gutter oil," which is cooking oil recycled from drains and grease traps, and cheaply sold off to restaurants.

-John Kojiro Yasuda, an associate professor of political science at Johns Hopkins University who has researched Chinese regulatory reform, told DW that this latest episode indicates that China is still "at the beginning stages of transforming its food system," despite decades of effort.
+John Kojiro Yasuda, an associate professor of political science at Baltimore's Johns Hopkins University in the US, who has researched Chinese regulatory reform, told DW that this latest episode indicated that China is still "at the beginning stages of transforming its food system," despite decades of effort.

 "It's really a work in progress.
 This isn't something that will be solved overnight," he said.